sara-nl/spiderdocs/source/Pages/getting_started.rst

 do not allow username/password authentication.

-To use this method you will need first to configure your SSH public key on a portal provided by SURFsara.
+To use this method you will need first to configure your SSH public key on a portal provided by SURF.
 Then you can connect and authenticate to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` with your SSH keys without supplying your username or password at each visit.

 Please note that it takes 1 hour from the time you receive your account credentials for your accounts to be able to run jobs on Spider